 When I was finally at the last stage of labor, all was going well.
 They had to give me a quick lesson on the right pushing position because although I had attended every birthing class, I closed my eyes when they showed the videos of women giving birth.
 I should mention that I am extremely squeamish.
 Any sight of blood or just talking about blood or procedures involving blood can make me ill to my stomach.

-The rest of this has been told to me by Ryan, because although I was there, I did not see what happened.
+The rest of this has been told to me by Ryan because although I was there, I didn't see what happened.
 Ben's head came out with the cord wrapped around his neck.
 When the doctor tried to loosen it, the cord broke.
 As soon as the rest of Ben was delivered, they whisked him away.
 I had asked for a clean baby to hold - remember no blood.

 They gave him to me - and me being the person I am, I did not notice that Ben's head was about three times the size it should have been.
 They had all commented at the birth about his hair - all the red hair.
 So I just assumed, under that little pink and blue cap was a lot of hair.
 Hey - I was drugged up and I was in love.
 So in love with this precious little guy for whom I had waited so long.